ogasimli/udacity-MovieBox/README.md

 # Movie Box
 A highly functional and interactive android app developed by me for first and second stages of Android Nanodegree Program.

-Movie Box was evaluated and graded as "" by certified Udacity code reviewer.
+Movie Box was evaluated and graded as "Exceeds Specifications" by certified Udacity code reviewer.

 ## Features